zhang3xing1/pattern_designer/readme.markdown

 Time delay problem:

 inteval time should be considered.

+if the inteval time of two requesest is too short, the result could be wrong. for exapmle: frame line in, frame line out.